The Best Fall Foliage Drives in the U.S.

 5. Kancamagus Highway, New Hampshire

-• Start: Conway
+• Start: Conway, New Hampshire

-• End: Bath
+• End: Bath, New Hampshire

 • Distance: 56 miles

 Winding along country roads through New Hampshire’s White Mountain National Forest, the Kancamagus Highway drive has earned its place on several “best of” road trip lists, thanks to its picturesque ponds, hiking trails, scenic overlooks, and hairpin turns.
-Colloquially known as the “Kanc,” the byway draws millions of visitors every year—if you go during a peak foliage week, you may find fewer crowds in the early morning.
+Colloquially known as the “Kanc,” the byway draws millions of visitors every year.
+If you go during a peak foliage week, you may find fewer crowds in the early morning.

 From St. Ignace, you can see the Mackinac Bridge.

-Photo by Pictureguy/Shutterstock
+Photo by Wirestock Creators/Shutterstock

 6. Historic Upper Peninsula, Michigan

-• Start: St. Ignace
+• Start: St. Ignace, Michigan

-• End: St. Ignace
+• End: St. Ignace, Michigan

 • Distance: 160 miles

 History is at the heart of this tour of the picturesque Upper Peninsula.
-Start in St. Ignace, which was founded in 1671 at the Straits of Mackinac, then head east toward heavily wooded Drummond Island.
+Start in St. Ignace, which was founded in 1671 at the Straits of Mackinac, then go east toward heavily wooded Drummond Island.
 (You will need a ferry to make the 15-minute crossing.)
-Head back to the mainland once you have had your fill of island life—kayaking, swimming, fishing—and spend some time in historic Sault Ste.
+Head back to the mainland once you’ve had your fill of island life—kayaking, swimming, fishing—and spend some time in historic Sault Ste.
 Marie, the oldest city in Michigan and the third oldest in the entire country, before closing the loop in St. Ignace.

 7. Skyline Drive, Virginia

-• Start: Shenandoah National Park
+• Start: Front Royal entrance to Shenandoah National Park, Virginia

-• End: Shenandoah National Park
+• End: Rockfish Gap entrance, Shenandoah National Park, Virginia

 • Distance: 105 miles

 The curving Skyline Drive in Shenandoah National Park—with mostly a 35 mph speed limit—encourages drivers to take it slow and bask in the peaks and valleys of the Appalachian Mountains as they change colors.
 Start your drive at the Front Royal Entrance Station and continue south as the road winds along the Crimora Lake Overlook and Hogback Overlook.
-The 3,284-foot peak of Old Rag Mountain offers a challenging hike for a brilliant panoramic view, but easy hikes like Blackroad Summit make a fall foliage trip just as accessible for kids.
-If you can’t get enough of the regional foliage, the Blue Ridge Parkway starts at the endpoint of the Skyline drive—offering 469 more miles of Appalachian autumn scenery.
+The 3,284-foot peak of Old Rag Mountain offers a challenging hike for a brilliant panoramic view, but easy hikes like Blackrock Summit make a fall foliage trip just as accessible for kids.
+If you can’t get enough of the regional foliage, the Blue Ridge Parkway starts at the endpoint of the Skyline Drive, offering 469 more miles of Appalachian autumn scenery.

-Photo by Rocco Cesalin
+Photo by Michael Warwick/Shutterstock

 8. Silverado Trail, California

-• Start: Napa
+• Start: Napa, California

-• End: Calistoga
+• End: Calistoga, California

 • Distance: 30 miles

-Photo by samuel gorbunov/Unsplash
+Photo by Bob Pool/Shutterstock

 9. Historic Columbia River Highway, Oregon

-• Start: Troutdale
+• Start: Troutdale, Oregon

-• End: The Dalles
+• End: The Dalles, Oregon

 • Distance: 70 miles

-After a weekend getaway in Portland, drive about 15 miles east to Troutdale to embark on the country’s first scenic highway.
+After a weekend getaway in Portland, drive about 15 miles east to Troutdale to embark on the country’s first scenic highway, built in 1913.
 This road trip takes travelers along the Columbia River, contrasting the river views on the driver’s side against the colors of the maples, oaks, and alder trees on the passenger side as it heads east.
 The ride along the way offers waterfalls galore, including Latourell Falls, Shepperd’s Dell Falls, Wahkeena Falls, and Oregon’s tallest, the 620-foot Multnomah Falls.
 Many of these scenic drops are easily accessible from the parking lot (if you even need to leave it), making it well-suited for trips with kids.

 Flora in the region include junipers, piñon trees, and aspens.